serialseb/serialseb.github.com/_posts/2006/2006-02-02-rebuilding-serialseb-com-serial-support.md

 {%endraw%}
 ```

 Filters like `sort`, `reverse` and `where` are used to filter out from the post collections, but they only work if you assign the filtered list to a new variable.
 If you try it in the `for` it just doesn't work.
-That's 12 hours lost right there.
+That's 12 hours lost right there!